NattyBumppo/orbital-mechanics-notes/the-n-body-problem/two-body-inertial-numerical-solution.md

 where $\vector{y}$ is the state vector, $t$ is time, and $f$ is a function that depends on the current time and the current state vector.

-The left hand side of {eq}`eq:numerical-solution` is the time-derivative of the state vector, which we find by taking the time derivative of each element of the state vector:
+The left-hand side of {eq}`eq:numerical-solution` is the time-derivative of the state vector, which we find by taking the time derivative of each element of the state vector:

 :::{math}
 :label: eq:state-vector-derivative